 Rodney Harrison, a former three-time All-Pro and two-time Super Bowl champion, joined NBC’s Emmy Award-nominated studio show Football Night in America as an analyst in 2009.

-In addition to his role on Football Night in America, Harrison serves as a studio analyst for NBC’s coverage of Thursday Night Football.
-Harrison has also contributed to NBC Sports Group’s coverage of three Super Bowls, most recently as studio analyst for NBC’s Super Bowl XLIX pregame show.
+In addition to his role on Football Night in America, Harrison has also contributed to NBC Sports Group’s coverage of four Super Bowls, most recently as studio analyst for NBC’s Super Bowl LII pregame show.
 The NFL veteran also hosts Safety Blitz with Rodney Harrison and Dan Schwartzman on NBC Sports Radio.